fredricngo/rabble/REFERENCES.md

 -  Specifying the correct arguments for the `reverse()` function, specifically for calls like `response = client.get(reverse("subrabble-detail", args=[subrabble.subrabble_name]))`
 Generally, I used it to  help troubleshoot specific implementation issues and understand Django testing concepts better.

+**AFTER HOMEWORK 5 RESUBMISSION
+I asked CoPilot on how to go about involving the setting up of a test environment for the CI tests, since the run_test task was failing when trying to detect the google cloud environment (since I was doing this resubmission after having completed homework 6).

+HOMEWORK #6:
+I generally relied on the AI from the Google Cloud logs to explain the logging errors I was experiencing.
+Otherwise, setting up and deploying the app was a fairly straightforward process.